chofski/netevo-py/README.md

 NetEvo for Python
 =================

 NetEvo is a computing framework designed to allow researchers to investigate evolutionary aspects of dynamical complex networks.
-By providing tools to easily integrate each of these factors in a coherent way, it is hoped a greater understanding can be gained of key attributes and features displayed by complex systems.
+It provides functionality to easily simulate dynamical networks with both nodes and edges states, and includes optimization methods to evolve the dynamics or structure of a system towards some user specified goal.

-This branch is a port to Python and uses networkx as the underlying datatype.
-This allows for an interactive and flexible system that is ideal for small to medium sized networks and teaching purposes.
+NetEvo is writen in Python and makes use of the networkx, numpy, and SciPy packages.

 NetEvo is free software, you can redistribute it and/or modify it under the terms of the Non-Profit Open Software License ("Non-Profit OSL") 3.0.
 See the COPYING file for further details.